 Alcohol damages mental health by suppressing the central nervous system (CNS).
-A mixture of Trazodone and alcohol further exacerbates your symptoms by making people feel tired and sleepy.
+A mixture of Trazodone and alcohol exacerbate symptoms by making people tired and sleepy.

 Frequent users of Trazodone and alcohol feel constipated most of the time.
 Constipation happens when your gastrointestinal system is not used to the presence of both Trazodone and alcohol the way your other body parts do.

 First-class Facilities & Amenities

 World-class High-Quality Addiction & Mental Health Rehabilitation TreatmentRehab Centers Tour

 Renowned Addiction Centers.
 Serene Private Facilities.
 Inpatient rehab programs vary.Addiction Helpline(844) 597-1011

 Proven recovery success experience, backed by a Team w/ History of: